-After building a big dwelling for the use of his family, he beach the work of clending the hand.
-Your after year per-tions of the tract wave brought under cultivation, build area for his horses and cattle evented, and an increasing family polyiced for the easily ambition of provided for the and the ambition of every settler to get a title to the land be exempted, but it was only after 12 years of severe toil and rigid occurring that Mr. Busht accurring tated sufficient ready money to pay for his holding.
-On the 30th of first, 174, he obtained a mitent from John.
-Thomas and Richard Penn, for the S acrosche had occurried as a suffer construction to the second. the sacres he had decumple as a security as stated in the patient, which is record-ed in Patient Book vol. 8, page 533.
-In 1249 Mr. Brocht acquired by purchase from the Pennet two other tracts of land in the same neighborhood, one of 160 actes, the other of 64 acres, making the acres, the other of 54 acres, making the extent of his landed estate about 250 acres.
-The matent is dated November 27th, 174, and duv recorded in Patent Book, vol. 14, page 334.
-At the time of his last unershaps his children were still at home assisting in the work of the farm, Jacob, the oldest son, being then 20 and David, the youngest, nine years of age.
-From the fact of the lines in the patent being bounded by adjoining owners it is evident that the lands in-cluded therein were taken up and largebrought under cultivation long before the title was acquired.
+After building a leg dwelling for the use of his family, he began the work of cleating the land.
+Year after year por-tions of the tract were brought under cultivation, buildings for his horses and cultivation, buildings for his horses and cattle erected, and an increasing family provided for.
+It was the ambition of every settler to get a title to the land he occupied, but it was only after 12 years of severe toil and rigid economy that Mr. Brecht accumu-lated sufficient ready money to pay for his holding.
+On the 30th of July, 1741, he obtained a patent from John, Thomas and Richard Penn, for John.
+Thomas and Richard Form, the the S acres he had occupied as a settler which is recordthe "S acres he had occupied as a settler as stated in the patent, which is record-ed in Patent Book vol. 8, page 353.
+In 1749 Mr. Brecht acquired by purchase from the Penns two other tracts of land in the same neighborhood, one of 100 acres, the other of 64 acres, making the extent of his landed estate about 250 acres.
+The patent is dated November 27th, 1749, and duly recorded in Patent Book, vol. 14, page 334.
+At the time of his last ourchase his children were still at home possible in the work of the his last purchase his children were still at home possisting in the work of the farm.
+Jacob, the oldest son, being then 20 and David, the youngest, nine years of age.
+From the fact of the lines in the patent being bounded by adjoining owners, it is evident that the lands in-oluded therein were taken up and large. cluded therein were taken up and large-ly brought under cultivation long be-fore the title was acquired. \ on February that city 1.
+1751. to Susanna Rittenhouse, а near relative of the celebrated David Ritten. house [Fenna, Archives, 2d series, vol. 8, p.

-As a rule when the children of a farmer become of legal age they desire to set er became of logal are they desire to set up for themsolves and the family of Michael Brecht formed no exception.
-Jacch, the oldes son, was the first to learne the cid homestend.
-He goes to Philadolohia, and is married in the German Reformed church of that city on February to Susanna Rittennouse, near -24 relative of the celebrated David Rittenhouse Frenna, Archives, 2d series, vol. 8, p.
 6.0.]
-When its second son, George, left home does not appear, but from his adventuceus disposition it is not akeiy that he work on the farm after his majority in 1552.
-In 1754 we find Micraid, his third son, a resident of the town of Reading, to which save his fifth son, Peter, todows him in 1760.
-In the same year his fourth son, John, marries a daughter of Alexander Shaeffer, the founder of Shafferstown, and his re-maining son, David, a few years after. daughter engaged in the milling business on the Swatar in Phegrove township, Berks county, within 20 miles of Shaeffers-town.
-His daughters have all married; Katharine to Peter Sheetz, of Heidel-berg township.
-Maria to Ludwig Witte-meyer, neighbor: Sarah to a Mr. Jones. who subsequently removed to Puts burg.
-His youngest daughter Christing, finds a husband in Philadelphia when snowis but is years of age.
-Her mar-riage to Christopher Pechin on April 4, Table is therefore record of April 4, 156, is becorded in the First Baptist entrich of that city [Penna, Archives, 2d Sc.48, vol.8, p.
+When his second son, George, left home does not appear, but from his adventurous disposition it is not likely that he worked on the farm after his majority in 1752.
+In 1754 we find Michael, his third son, a resident of the town of Reading, to which make his fifth son, Peter, foilows him in 1760.
+In the same year his fourth son, John, marries a daughter of Alexander Shaeffer, the founder of Shacherstown, and his re-maining son, David, a few years after, engaged in the milling business on the Swatar in Pinegrove township, Berks county, within 20 miles of Shaeffers-town.
+His daughters have all married; Katharine to Peter Sheetz, of Heidel-berg township: Maria to Ludwig Wittemeyer, neighbor; Sarah to a Mr. Jones, who subsequently removed to Pitts-burg.
+His youngest daughter Christina, finds a husband in Philadelphia wnen sn - was but 18 years of age.
+Her mar-riage to Christopher Pechin on April 4, 1765, is recorded in the First Baptist enurch of that city [Penna, Archives, 2d secles, vol. 8, p.
 752.]